Compulsive buying disorder: Causes

 Compulsive buying can be found among people with Parkinson's disease or frontotemporal dementia.

-CBD often has roots in early experience.
-Perfectionism, general impulsiveness and compulsiveness, dishonesty, insecurity, and the need to gain control have also been linked to the disorder.
 From a medical perspective, it can be concluded that impulse-control disorders are attributed to the desire for positive stimuli.
 The normal method of operation in a healthy brain is that the frontal cortex regulation handles the activity of reward.
 However, in individuals with behavioral disorders, this particular system malfunctions.
 Scientists have reported that compulsive buyers have significantly different activity in this area of the brain.

-Compulsive buying seems to represent a search for self in people whose identity is neither firmly felt nor dependable, as indicated by the way purchases often provide social or personal identity-markers.
-Those with associated disorders such as PTSD/CPTSD, anxiety, depression and poor impulse control are particularly likely to attempt to treat symptoms of low self-esteem through compulsive shopping.
+Those with associated disorders such as post-traumatic stress disorder, anxiety, depression and poor impulse control are particularly likely to attempt to treat symptoms of low self-esteem through compulsive shopping.

-Others, however, object, stating that such psychological explanations for compulsive buying do not apply to all people with CBD.

-Social conditions also play an important role in CBD, the rise of consumer culture contributing to the view of compulsive buying as a specifically postmodern addiction, particularly with regard to internet buying platforms.

-Readily available credit cards enable casual spending beyond one's means, and some would suggest that the compulsive buyer should lock up or destroy credit cards altogether.
-Online shopping also facilitates CBD, with online auction addiction, used to escape feelings of depression or guilt, becoming a recognizable problem.